Active Submarkets in Greenville County

 | Mauldin area | Townhome & infill | ETJ and annexation screens — see Douglas Townes project |

 You need an approved development plan before Greenville County will issue a grading permit.
 Mass grading ahead of that approval is one of the fastest ways to lose schedule — stop-work orders are not theoretical on active jobsites.
-Align your civil sheets with current land development regulations Greenville County enforces, and walk erosion control through the same submittal so field crews are not waiting on paperwork.
+Align your civil sheets with current land development regulations in Greenville County, and walk erosion control through the same submittal so field crews are not waiting on paperwork.

 Stormwater Permit & Management Standards for Greenville County Land Development